cassyblaise/gatsby-starter-netlify-cms/src/pages/about/index.md

 ### Direct sourcing

 Direct trade is a form of sourcing practiced by some coffee roasters.
-Advocates of direct trade practices promote direct communication and price negotiation between buyer and farmer, along with systems that encourage and incentivize quality.
+Advocates of direct trade practices promote direct communication and price negotiation between buyer and farmer, along with systems that encourage and incentive quality.

 ### Reinvest profits